 The Oudezijds Voorburgwal next to De Oude Kerk.

 It’s common practice and appreciated to make a reservation at restaurants in Amsterdam and in the Red Light District.

 Don’t argue or fight with bouncers.
 It’s a waste of time and when push comes to shove.
 Bouncers will kick your ass.
 If you don’t like their house rules, just go elsewhere (and write a negative review online).

-It is forbidden by law to drink alcohol on the streets of Amsterdam Red Light District.
+It is forbidden by law to drink alcohol on the streets of Quartier Rouge d'Amsterdam.
 The fine is 95 euro.
 Moreover, most residents do not appreciate it when people drink alcohol publicly or at the canal-sides.